YouTube Has a Secret 'Dark Mode'

 Followed steps exactly.
 Alternatively you can use F12 instead of Ctrl+Shift+i

-Wow, detailed instructions to achieve (Score:2, Insightful)
+Wow, detailed instructions to achieve (Score:1, Insightful)

 ...what?
 No one told us what "dark mode" is supposed to MEAN.
 Autism, much, subby?